ttscoff/doing/README.md

 You can also add notes at the time of entry by using the `-n` or `--note` flag with `doing now`, `doing later`, or `doing done`.
 If you pass text to any of the creation commands which has multiple lines, everything after the first line break will become the note.

+If a string passed to `now`, `later`, or `done` has a parenthetical at the end, the parenthetical will be removed from the title and its contents added as a note.
+So `doing now Working on @project1 (Adding some unit tests)` would create an entry titled "Working on @project1" with a note "Adding some unit tests."
+This is the equivalent of `doing now Working on @project1 -n "Adding some unit tests"`.

 #### Displaying entries:

     show      - List all entries